tomgauth/Language-Assessment-App/PRONUNCIATION_README.md

 ## Troubleshooting

 - **Audio Issues**: Ensure your microphone is working and browser permissions are granted
-- **API Errors**: Check that the SpeechSuper credentials are correct
+- **API Errors**: Check that the Azure Speech Services credentials are correct
 - **Language Mismatch**: Make sure the selected language matches the text you're reading
+- **Dependencies**: Ensure all required packages are installed

 ## Development